 The Town has water rights in both the Beaver Creek, which is tributary to Dallas Creek, and the Cottonwood Creek drainage basins.
 Historically, the diversion from Beaver Creek in to the Ridgway Ditch has provided a significant part of supply in the summer.
 There are also some small springs that feed into the Ridgway Ditch.
 Happy Hollow (Cottonwood Creek) is the other major flow right the Town uses for domestic water.
 The Town also has a storage right in Lake Otonowanda (Otonowanda Reservoir or Lake O).
 Water in the Lake is available for when the Town's flow rights are either out of priority or there is not water available for use in the ditch or creek.
-The Town also has additional water rights in town that are below the water treatment plant, and that are primarily used for watering landscape in town.
+The Town also has additional water rights that are below the water treatment plant, and that are primarily used for watering landscape in town.
+One is a well right in the Athletic Park, another is in Cottonwood Creek in Cottonwood Creek Park, and a third is by the wastewater treatment plant.